Generic Name: amphotericin b lipid complex (am-foe-TER-ih-sin B)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; chest pain; convulsions; dark, bloody stools; decreased urination; diarrhea; dizziness; easy bruising or bleeding; fast breathing; fast or irregular heartbeat; hearing loss; pain, redness, or inflammation at the injection site; swelling of the hands or feet; unusual tiredness or weakness; vomiting; yellowing of eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; chest pain; dark, bloody stools; dark urine; decreased urination; easy bruising or bleeding; fainting; fast or irregular heartbeat; fever or chills; pain, redness, or inflammation at the injection site; seizures; severe dizziness; shortness of breath; unusual tiredness or weakness; vomiting blood or vomit that looks like coffee grounds; yellowing of eyes or skin.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.